syppol/syppol/README.md

-### Hi there 👋
+## Hi there 👋
-## I am Polina Bobko - future Frontend Developer.
-In this profile I show my first steps.
+### I am Polina Bobko.
+In this profile I show my first steps in becoming Frontend Developer.

 - 🌱 I’m currently learning Javascript with React + Jest and also Typescript.
-- 📫 How to reach me: LinkedIn - Polina Bobko